-In the spring of 2020, Mabel Lee Hall will be demolished to make way for a new facility, which will be home to the College of Education and Human Sciences.
+In the spring of 2020, Mabel Lee Hall was demolished to make way for a new facility, which will be home to the College of Education and Human Sciences.

 The new facility will feature new classrooms, meeting spaces, offices, labs and a 400-seat auditorium.
 The project is scheduled for completion in the spring of 2022.